 In any business, you need to be competitive.
 Don’t charge $20 for an hour walk if everyone else charges $15 or less, especially if you're just starting out.
 That said, it's the same with becoming a dog walker cutting yourself short is also not a good idea.
 You will need to cover your own expenses as well as make a profit, thus once again, proper research and planning are key here.

 My best tip for this is to call other area dog walkers and see what their going rate is.
 Online classified ads (like Craigslist) are a great place to check out your competition.

 Further into this, make sure you ask potential dog walking clients if they will provide leashes, harnesses, etc. (normally, they do), or if you will be expected to provide these items yourself.
 See how other dog walkers work in terms of this.

 Primarily, this will depend on your budget and your location.
-If you just want to walk dogs in your neighborhood and do a small-time thing, you can put flyers on cars, flyers in mail boxes, or business cards at other local businesses who allow that.
+If you just want to walk dogs in your neighborhood and do a small-time thing, you can put flyers on cars, flyers in mailboxes, or business cards at other local businesses that allow that.

 Supermarkets and flea markets often have bulletin boards for community announcements.
 Remember to not pin to telephone poles or street signs without checking the laws in your area – that may be illegal.
 Some areas even have bans on placing flyers on cars.

-This is an often overlooked section by aspiring dog walkers.
+This is an often-overlooked section by aspiring dog walkers.
 If you are going to be walking around for possibly hours a day, you need the right stuff.
-Dogs can’t hold it and wait for a good weather.
+Dogs can’t hold it and wait for good weather.
 Dog’s need walking in the rain, sleet, cold, heat, etc.